Transplanting trees & shrubs

-Only attempt to move trees with a trunk smaller than an inch, and small shrubs if professional help not is available.
+Only attempt to move trees with a trunk smaller than an inch in diameter, and small shrubs if professional help is not available.
 Getting a good, firm and intact root ball when moving a larger tree or shrub is difficult for someone who is not skilled.

 To transplant a tree or shrub, tie the branches loosely together so they do not interfere with digging.
 Remove old, large stems near the soil line.
 Dig a 24-inch deep trench one foot or more beyond the anticipated ball size around the tree or shrub.
 Always angle the spade away from the center of the plant so the root ball won't break, and carefully undercut a circle around the tree.

 Trim around the root ball with a sharp spade, pruning the roots with clean cuts.
 Wrap burlap tightly around the ball and cross-loop tie with twine in several directions.